Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Riemannian optimization on Mmsg

 \begin{proposition}[Second order retraction] Let $\theta \in \Mmsg$ and $\xi \in T_\theta\Mmsg$.
 There exists $t_{max} > 0$ (specified in the Supplementary material) such that $\forall t \in [0, t_{max}[$, a second order retraction on $\Mmsg$ at $\theta$ is

-where $\forall \bx = (x_i)_{1\leq i \leq n} \in \RPosVec$, $N(\bx) = \left(\prod_{i=1}^n x_i \right)^{-1/n} \bx$. \end{proposition} \begin{proof} See supplementary material~\ref{supp:subsec:proof_retr}. \end{proof}
+where $\forall \bx = (x_i)_{1\leq i \leq n} \in \RPosVec$, $N(\bx) = \left(\prod_{i=1}^n x_i \right)^{-\frac{1}{n}} \bx$. \end{proposition} \begin{proof} See supplementary material~\ref{supp:subsec:proof_retr}. \end{proof}

 With this retraction and the Riemannian gradient from Proposition~\ref{prop:grad}, we have all the tools required to derive a Riemannian steepest descent.
-The latter is presented in the Algorithm~\ref{algo:steepest_IG}.
-It should be noted that, in practice, the step size is chosen using a backtracking algorithm; \emph{e.g.} see~\cite[Ch.
-4]{AMS08}.
+The latter is presented in Algorithm~\ref{algo:steepest_IG}.
+It should be noted that, in practice, the step size is chosen using a backtracking algorithm~\cite[Ch.
+4]{B22}.
+Given an initial step-size $\alpha \in ]0, t_\text{max}[$ with $t_\text{max}$ defined in Proposition~\ref{prop:retr}, the algorithm reduces $\alpha$ by a factor $c \in ]0, 1[$ until the Armijo–Goldstein condition is satisfied.
+Given $\varepsilon \in \RPos$ (generally fixed at $10^{-4}$) and the tentative next iterate